interledger/rfcs/0029-stream/0029-stream.md

 Money can be sent for a given stream by sending an ILP Prepare packet with a non-zero `amount` and a `StreamMoney` frame in the STREAM packet to indicate which stream the money is for.
 A single ILP Prepare can carry value destined for multiple streams and the `shares` field in each of the `StreamMoney` frames indicates what portion of the Prepare amount should go to each stream.

-The receiver MAY include `StreamReceipt` frames in the ILP Fulfill packet indicating the total amount of money received in each stream.
-Receipts can be verified, in order to verify payment, using a secret that is pre-shared with the receiver.
+The receiver SHOULD include `StreamReceipt` frames in the ILP Fulfill packet indicating the total amount of money received in each stream, unless a secret key with which to generate receipts was not pre-shared with the receiver.
+Receipts can be verified, in order to confirm payment, using the pre-shared secret.

 #### 4.4.3.
 Sending Data